ShellSPORT 5000 European Championship race

 - March 75A (Damien Magee): John MacDonald (RAM Racing) 1975.
 Raced in UK 1975: driven by Alan Jones (3rd BARC Thruxton 17 Aug 1975) - Hexagon Garage for Damien Magee UK 1976 - Guy Edwards UK 1977; rebuilt on a March 761 monocoque, and then converted to DFV power for last few races of 1977.
 Edwards UK 1978 (first two races); then for Bruce Allison (five races).
 Also used by Desire Wilson in a test session prior to the British GP.
 To Terry Smith (Felton, Somerset), fitted with a 5-litre Repco engine, and used in the British Sprint Championship 1979, 1980 and 1981.
 Used by Smith and John Meredith British Sprint Championship 1982.
 To Ray Rowan 1983, and retained by him until about 1987 when the Repco engine was sold to Australia and the rolling chassis was sold via a dealer to Italy.
 Reemerged four years later when sold by Andrea Frasson (Rosà, Vicenza, Italy) to Daniel Pouteau (Paris, France) in December 1991.
 Retained by Pouteau, still apart and in still Terry Smith's livery, until sold via Bernard De Dryver to Paul Grant (Brussels, Belgium) in April 2013.
 Rebuilt for Masters F1 in 2015, and debut at the Spa 6 Hours in September 2015.

 - March 742 [732-11] (Bill Gubelmann): New to Bill Gubelmann (Oyster Bay, NY) for F2 in 1973 and retained for 1974 when run by Brian Lewis Racing.
-Not seen in 1975, when the intention had been to sell the car to Stuart Chubb Racing, but Gubelmann returned for the 1976 Shellsport G8 series, when the car was updated to 752 specification, fitted with a Hart BDG, and was run by Bob Gerard.
+Clay Regazzoni was due to drive the car at Vallelunga in October, but did not arrive, so a deal was done for Gabrielle Serblin to drive after he damaged his usual 742 in practice.
+Not seen in 1975, when the intention had been to sell the car to Stuart Chubb Racing, but Gubelmann returned for the 1976 Shellsport G8 series with the car updated to 752 specification, fitted with a Hart BDG, and run by Bob Gerard.
 Gubelmann also appeared in a handful of F2 races in 1976, but after failing to qualify for the Rouen race, quickly moved to Mallory Park in time to qualify for the Shellsport race.
 He was involved in a nasty accident in the race when he clipped the rear of Mike Wilds' F1 Shadow, rode up over its back wheel and hit the bank at the Esses very hard.
 He was taken to hospital with head injuries.
 The March is believed to have been destroyed.

 - Brabham BT30 (Philip Guerola): Sold to John Watson (Craigavad, County Down, Northern Ireland) for F2 in 1970, replacing a Lola T100 that Watson had used with great success in Irish libre.
 Retained for F2 in 1971, during which time it was partly updated to BT36 specification.
 To Bob Howlings (Congleton, Cheshire) for libre 1972 and fitted with a 1800cc Cosworth FVC mid-season.
 Sold to Tony Dean (Leeds, West Yorkshire) in August so he would have a car for the Rothmans 50,000.
 To Phillip Guerola (Bickley, Kent) 1973 and raced in libre until the end of 1976.
 Advertised ("ex-Watson") as a rolling chassis from an Aylesbury number in January 1978 and bought by Barrie Dutnall (Medway, Kent) in 1979 or 1980 but not used.
 Advertised by Dutnall as a rolling chassis in June 1981.
 Said to have been owned by Jon Bradburn, David Rishworth (Leamington, Warwickshire) and Kelvin Lambeth before bought by David McLaughlin in or before 2003.
 To David Brown (Ashford, Kent) 2003.
 To Ian Gray (Mansfield, Nottinghamshire) 2004.